cedricg-mirror/reflexions/Configuration.md

 * Log upon shellcode detection :

-Reflexions will start logging when the first API function is called from outside a legitimate module or through a ROP Gadget.
+Reflexions will start logging upon the first API function called from outside a legitimate module or through a ROP Gadget.

 * Break on first API :